 How is corneal swelling diagnosed?

-Diagnostic tests for corneal scars are completed in an outpatient setting.
+Diagnostic tests for corneal swelling are completed in an outpatient setting.
 Your ophthalmologist will talk with you about your medical history and symptoms.
 Then, he or she will conduct an eye exam.
 During the exam, your ophthalmologist will look for clouding of your cornea.
 He or she may use magnifying tools, such as a slit lamp or ophthalmoscope, to get a better view of your eye.
-Your doctor may also perform an ultrasound or measure the thickness of your cornea using a process called optical pachymetry.
+Your doctor may also perform an ultrasound or measure the thickness of your cornea using a process called optical pachymetry, as well as perform specialized measurements of the corneal endothelium..

 How is corneal swelling treated?